-- (iii) review with management at least annually the entity's progress towards achieving those measurable objectives and the adequacy of the entity's programs and initiatives in that regard; and - (c) disclose in relation to each reporting period: - (i) the measurable objectives for achieving gender diversity set by the board or a committee of the board; - (ii) the entity's progress towards achieving the measurable objectives; - (iii) whether the review referred to in (b)(iii) above has taken place; and - (iv) either: - (A) the respective proportions of men and women on the board, in senior executive positions and across the whole workforce (including how the entity has defined "senior executive" for these purposes); or - (B) if the entity is a "relevant employer" under the Workplace Gender Equality Act, the entity's most recent "Gender Equality Indicators", as defined in and published under that Act.27
+- (a) have and disclose a diversity policy; - (b) through its board or a committee of the board set measurable objectives for achieving gender diversity in the composition of its board, senior executives and workforce generally; and - (c) disclose in relation to each reporting period: - the measurable objectives set for that period to achieve gender diversity; - (2) the entity's progress towards achieving those objectives; - (3) either: - (A) the respective proportions of men and women on the board, in senior executive positions and across the whole workforce (including how the entity has defined "senior executive" for these purposes); or - (B) if the entity is a "relevant employer" under the Workplace Gender Equality Act, the entity's most recent "Gender Equality Indicators", as defined in and published under that Act.

-If the entity was in the S&P / ASX 300 index at the commencement of the reporting period, the measurable objective for achieving gender diversity in the composition of its board should be to have not less than 30%28 of its directors of each gender within a specified period.
+If the entity was in the S&P/ASX 300 Index at the commencement of the reporting period, the measurable objective for achieving gender diversity in the composition of its board should be to have not less than 30% of its directors of each gender within a specified period.